Aaron Brewer (long snapper): Chicago Bears

 On March 16, 2016, Brewer signed with the Chicago Bears on a one-year deal.

 On September 5, 2016, Brewer was released by the Bears.

 Arizona Cardinals

 On September 28, 2016, Brewer was signed by the Arizona Cardinals.

 On October 10, 2017, Brewer was placed on injured reserve after suffering a wrist injury.
 He was activated off injured reserve to the active roster on December 15, 2017.

 On March 7, 2018, Brewer signed a four-year contract extension to remain with the Cardinals.

 On November 11, 2021, Brewer was placed on injured reserve after suffering a broken arm in Week 9.
 He was activated on December 13.

 On March 17, 2022, Brewer re-signed with the Cardinals on a one-year deal.
-He was placed on injured reserve on December 26, 2022.
+He was released during final roster cuts on August 30.
+He was placed on injured reserve on December 26, with a chest injury.

+On June 6, 2023, Brewer re–signed with the Cardinals, with the expectation that he would compete with undrafted free agent Matt Hembrough.

+On March 7, 2025, Brewer re-signed with the Cardinals on a one-year deal.

+Personal life

+He married Nicole Brewer on June 2, 2018.